monomelodies/monad/README.md

 Generic AngularJS-based CMS framework

-Adding an amdministrative backend to a dynamic website is almost always necessary, but a lot of work by default.
+Adding an administrative backend to a dynamic website is almost always necessary, but a lot of work by default.
 Monad aims to provide a platform agnostic toolkit which allows for easy and quick scaffolding of such a backend, communicating with your site via APIs.